 Happy New Year everyone!
 I hope everyone had a fun yet relaxing start to the New Year last week- I took some much needed time away from work, blogging, social media, and the like to re-energize, center, and refresh my focus for the new year.
 It was absolutely wonderful and I have some EXCITING things in store for you all this year, just wait!
 I’m back today to start off the New Year with a meal that I’ve been lovin’ the past week, Black-eyed Peas and Kale Soup, a traditional new year food.

 The most traditional meal to eat on New Years Day is the classic dish of black-eyed peas served with greens, ham/pork, and sauerkraut.
 I’m turning this traditional meal into a vegan friendly soup, Black-eyed Peas and Kale Soup.
-It’s warming, comforting, incredibly healthy, delicious, and leaves you feeling satisfied and ready to tackle the new year ahead of you.

 Since as long as I can remember, my parents would always make pork, beans, greens, and sauerkraut on New Years Day and I never understood why until I was old enough to research it on my own.
 It’s a traditional meal mostly in the United States for a couple of reasons based on tradition but also a bit of superstition.
 There’s a saying that comes along with this dish “eat poor on New Years Eve and eat fat for the rest of the year” or along those lines- referring to wealth, prosperity, and success.
 Another philosophy behind this meal is the symbolic nature of dry beans.
 Dry beans resemble “coins” and while dry they’re small represent “less wealth”, but when soaked and cooked they expand representing expanding wallets and prosperity.